 Eihwaz is sometimes likened to the Death card in tarot; it is a rune of transformation and testing, stripping away that which is worn out, diseased or weak so that strong new growth may occur.
 It is the rune of the Yew tree, a symbol of age, endurance, death, and eternal life.
 The Yew tree is an evergreen, in the depths of winter it lives on, reminding us of the tenacity of life and the will to survive.

 In the Old English rune poem Eihwaz is referred to as ‘fire’s keeper’, arousing much speculation concerning the way in which it burns and whether it might have been used to gather up and store hot embers.
-I wonder whether the fire referred to might also be the fire of life, the Yew tree reminding us that life will come again, even in the coldest and darkest of times.
+To me this hints at its role in maintaining the fire of life: the Yew tree reminding us that life will come again, even in the coldest and darkest of times.
+In Norse Myth, one man and one women will survive Ragnorak, sheltered within the World Tree.
 The Yew tree is often found at grave yards and, rather than seeing it as a sign of death, we might view it as symbolising eternal life, guarding and keeping the ancestral spirits resting in the ground.
 In the northern tradition a part of the soul is believed to remain at the place of death or burial, available for the living to commune with.

 Old Norse rune poem: yr meaning Yew.

 burning it is wont to singe.